Shrimp and Couscous Stew (Cioppino-style)

 • salt and pepper, red pepper flakes (to taste)

-• Roughly chop garlic and carrot
+• Roughly chop 4 cloves garlic roughly chopped and 1 medium carrot chopped.

-Nutrition (an estimate)
+Nutrition (an estimate):

 Calories: 427kcal | Carbohydrates: 45g | Protein: 22g | Fat: 14g | Saturated Fat: 2g | Cholesterol: 143mg | Sodium: 2374mg | Potassium: 869mg | Fiber: 7g | Sugar: 11g | Vitamin C: 29mg | Calcium: 175mg | Iron: 3mg | Magnesium: 78mg | Net Carbohydrates: 38g